kirillgarbar/graph-bench/README.md

 ### 1. How to download data

-Download archive with graphs data.
-Extract archive and place data into [dataset](./dataset) folder.
+Download all graphs one by one archives and extract into [dataset](./dataset) folder.
+Alternatively, download all graphs within single archive from [google drive](https://drive.google.com/file/d/1xBmQmmKZAn_PK6aRnHfx7NjHtaCkGbeS/view?usp=sharing).

 ### 2. How to prepare data